Richard Cosway(1742-1821), Miniature painter

 watercolour, circa 1794

-probably by Thomas Rowlandson, associated with Richard Cosway
+probably by Thomas Rowlandson, formerly attributed to Richard Cosway

 - Only Connect - installation video